How Climate Change Is Fueling Extreme Weather

 Americans across the political spectrum are feeling the urgency of our climate deadline and calling for action on a scale that matches the threat.
 People want a healthy environment and a thriving economy.

 Unfortunately, fossil fuel companies are doing everything in their power to hold us back.
 They’re intent on burning every last ounce of oil, coal, and gas — even if it means the planet burns, too.
-And the Trump administration is doing everything in its power to help them.
+And the Trump administration did everything in its power to help them.

 We can solve our climate crisis by moving urgently to zero carbon emissions and 100% clean energy.